thornydre/blender_path_maker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Blender addon to create tags that will be replace in the render output path when the render starts
+Blender addon to create tags that will be replace in the render output path when the render starts.

 <p align="right">(<a href="#top">back to top</a>)</p>